 About the Award

-The award provides student fellows with a $1,500 fellowship, equivalent to a $10 per hour wage for up to 10 hours per week for an academic semester.
+The award provides student fellows with a $2,500 fellowship for approximately 10 hours per week for an academic semester.

 All tenured, tenure-track, visiting, and affiliate faculty are eligible to mentor Alayont Fellows.

 Please note the review committee will comprise of the director of OURS, the chair of the Undergraduate Research Council (or designee), and the chair of the Math Department (or designee).

 The same deadline applies to all applications, regardless of the semester in which you would like the award.
 Faculty and student should prepare the proposal per the requirements listed below.
 The proposal needs to be one complete PDF document that you will submit online.
 There is only one upload button, so please be sure your document is complete.

 The proposal is a collaborative effort between an undergraduate and faculty mentor.
 An undergraduate student may propose a research project to a faculty member, or a faculty member may actively recruit an undergraduate student for a potential research project.

 The proposal must include the following sections: